 Trees and branches have been cleared, and while poison ivy is plentiful,

 the paths have been mowed to keep back the lush undergrowth that is attempting to fill in this open area.

 It was stunning to realize the efforts involved in building the multiple storage facilities bunkers.
 I pictured hard-working Army privates laboring away with shovels to create these large structures, while my husband assured me they would have used machines to create these concrete impoundments, covered in earth.
 Regardless of how they were built, it was a startling sight to see as we pedaled through these quiet woodland, graveled, somewhat paved paths.

-On this hot day, we did not join the other intrepid walkers, but noticed that several of those we passed wore insect nets over their hats.
+On this hot day, we did not join the other intrepid walkers.
+We stayed on our bike, which helped us escape the worst of the bugs.
+We noticed that those we passed wore insect nets over their hats.
 Yes, the swamps in the area offer great habitat for bugs of various kinds.

 The inner trails of the refuge are off-limits to bikes, restricted to walkers only.
 Fishing is permitted in the area’s ponds.
 Hunters are welcomed to the wildlife refuge in season, so it will be important as fall comes to wear blaze orange if visiting the refuge when hunting season arrives.